-"Why are my shingle scars not going away?
+"Why are my shingle scars not going away?"

 I am an 18 year old college student who experienced a bad case of shingles over a year ago.
 The shingles occurred along nerves on my stomach all the way to my back and some of my chest.
 They haven't changed over the past year and the summer sun didn't do anything.
 Will the scars go away eventually?

 Postinflammatory hypopigmentation, luckily, will often fade and disappear over time, but this can take months to years for the pigmented cells to move back into the area and smooth out the skin tone.
 There is not, unfortunately, much you can do to speed up the process.
 Occasionally sun exposure or tanning will help to darken the areas a bit more quickly but this is unpredictable and brings along all of the problems of skin damage associated with these activities.
 Although many toning creams are sold over the counter, these are generally expensive and ineffective, and they are probably not worth your while.
 Therefore, your best bet is simply to wait it out and expect it to improve slowly over time.
 You could talk to your dermatologist if you have further questions or concerns about the issue.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.